-Any time is a good time for this delicious Vegan Pumpkin Bread Pudding made with wholegrain bread.
-Cinnamon, ginger, nutmeg and cloves add a festive touch.
-This recipe can be made with gluten-free bread.
+This delicious Vegan Pumpkin Bread Pudding is awesome for a comforting vegan breakfast, but you can eat it any time of day!
+It is healthy with whole grain bread, and cinnamon, ginger, nutmeg and cloves add a festive touch.
+The recipe can be made with gluten-free bread.

 The days are getting short and cold again and the holidays will be here before you know it.
 So here's a recipe to get you into the mood for winter and all the festivities that go with it.
 My Vegan Pumpkin Bread Pudding.

-This is a decadent pudding.
-It's utterly delicious with a creamy, maple-sweetened custard sauce that seeps and soaks into the wholegrain bread, making it melt in your mouth as you take bite after bite.
+It's also utterly delicious with a creamy, maple-sweetened custard sauce that seeps and soaks into the wholegrain bread, making it melt in your mouth as you take bite after bite.
 But you don't have to wait for dessert to eat it.
 It's healthy enough to eat for breakfast.

 Or, if you're someone who likes eating breakfast for dinner, you wouldn't go wrong with this pudding.